-One notable feature of EWI's portfolio is its tilt toward digitally led and IP-based businesses, which are generally considered to be less sensitive to the sorts of trade frictions that can arise from geopolitical tensions or shifts in global supply chains.
+One notable feature of EWI's portfolio is its tilt toward digitally led and IP-based businesses, which are inherently more resilient to the sorts of trade frictions that can arise from geopolitical tensions or shifts in global supply chains.
 Many of these companies do not rely on physical goods crossing borders - making them less vulnerable to the imposition of tariffs - and in the case of IP-led models, costs are often easier to pass on to end users.
 Examples such as CyberArk, Appian, and Upwork typify this: they are software and platform-based businesses with global reach but minimal physical exposure.

-In addition, a significant proportion of holdings generate the bulk of their earnings from domestic markets - particularly the US.
+Further insulating the portfolio from global disruption is the geographic composition of revenue.
+A significant proportion of holdings generate the bulk of their earnings from domestic markets - particularly the US.
 Axon Enterprise, for instance, derives around 90% of its revenues from the US, while Zillow is entirely US-focused.

 The managers also highlight the presence of "local for local" models within the portfolio - companies that operate within and serve their domestic ecosystems.
-An example they highlight is Informant, which secures supplies for the hospitality sector and is primarily a Japan-centric business.
-These kinds of exposures should help to reduce vulnerability to international trade barriers and currency volatility.
+A case in point is Informant, which secures supplies for the hospitality sector and is very much a Japan-centric business.
+These kinds of exposures help reduce vulnerability to international trade barriers and currency volatility.